puppetlabs-toy-chest/puppet-in-docker/README.md

 docker run --net puppet --name puppet --hostname puppet puppet/puppetserver-standalone
 ```

-This boots the container and, becuase we're running in the foreground, it prints lot output to the console.
+This boots the container and, becuase we're running in the foreground, it prints lots of output to the console.
 After this is running, we can run a Puppet agent in another container.

 ```
 docker run --net puppet puppet/puppet-agent-ubuntu